user340/basepkg/README.md

 ## How to use
 ### 1. Build NetBSD
 In this procedure, NetBSD source sets is in /usr/src, NetBSD build-tools is in /usr/tools,
 NetBSD compiled objects is in /usr/obj .
-And machine is amd64, machine archtecture is x86\_64.
+And NetBSD Version is 7.0.2, machine is amd64, machine archtecture is x86\_64.

 First, Download NetBSD Source Sets and Extract to /usr/src.
 ```# cd /```